 This is compared to other schools of thought that do not necessarily take spirituality and the religious experience into account or do not place it at the core of their theoretical foundation.
 The Christian Worldview has man’s relationship with God at its heart, which informs the practice of Christian Counseling in all the contexts it applies.

 Christian Counseling programs can be broadly seen to have two essential parts: that of a traditional psychology and liberal arts foundation and the Christian component.
 Looking at critical thematic areas, here are some of the common courses in Christian Counseling program curriculums:

 Statistics and/or Research

 The field of Psychology also undertakes significant amounts of research activity.
-Christian Counseling degree programs also contain one or more research and statistics courses as part of its fundamental components.
+Christian Counseling degree programs also contain one or more research and statistics courses as part of their fundamental components.

 Traditional Psychology Course Components